Reviewed by Kirsty Edwards (Ski Product Manager) and Bee Haywood (Marketing Manager)

 Kirsty’s jacket working as well off the slopes as on!

 Postscript – Since my trip to Verbier, I have further put this jacket to the test whilst doing some introductory ski touring in Combloux, near Megève.
-Whilst not specifically designed for this type of skiing, it certainly stood up to the test well and managed to keep me from overheating on the ascent and kept me cozy at the summit whilst removing the skins from my skis.
+Whilst not specifically designed for this type of skiing, it certainly stood up to the test well and managed to keep me from overheating on the ascent and kept me cosy at the summit whilst removing the skins from my skis.
 As I bounced through the untracked knee deep powder on the descent, that powder skirt served its purpose well!

 Testing the jacket ski touring in Combloux